As promised in our last blog post, we will walk you through how to get your ROI the ORM Technologies way. We call it Optimized ROI.

 This is the best part.
 When you can look at your ROI in all kinds of ways, have the flexibility to change how ROI is calculated under the hood, and the detail down to the response, we can do some pretty epic stuff.

-As our good friend Dave Wagner says, “data is the new bacon” in this new age, and we love new age bacon.
+“Data is the new bacon” in this new age, and we love new age bacon.
 With all our ROI data, we’re going to start optimizing.
 By “optimizing” I mean maximize revenue for the minimal cost.
 Simple right?

 Step by Step